Hyundai ix35 Problems You Should Be Aware Of!

 • Inspect tyres: uneven wear hints at alignment or worn suspension.

-• Budget for suspension refresh if mileage is high and the car feels “clonky.”
+• Budget for a suspension refresh if the car feels “clonky” and mileage is high.

 7) Electrical gremlins: battery drain, sensors, warning lights

 As ix35s age, intermittent electrical issues become more likely—battery drain, random warning lights, or sensors failing.
-Some repair/ownership guides flag battery drain and malfunctioning sensors as recurring headaches.
+Many “mystery” problems start with low voltage from an aging battery.

 Common symptoms